jsass1998/aggie-isb/README.md

 - Use `\l` to see the list of databases
 - If it doesn't exist, enter `CREATE DATABASE aggieisb_db;`
 - Exit the shell and update your migrations with `sudo python3 manage.py makemigrations`
-- Apply the new migrations with `sudo python3 manage.py migrate`
+- Apply the new migrations with `sudo python3 manage.py migrate` (try running without `sudo` if you encounter issues)
 - You will need to update migrations like this whenever you make or pull changes to Django settings or models.
+- Run `sudo python3 manage.py createsuperuser`
+  - Leave the username field blank
+  - Enter `aggieisb@gmail.com` for the emails
+  - Enter `Watermelon482` for the password
-- Go to `csce482/backend` and run `sudo python3 manage.py shell < api/testdata.py` to fill the database with test data.
+- Go to `csce482/backend` and run `sudo python3 manage.py shell < api/testdata.py` to fill the database with test data. (again, try without `sudo` if you have issues)

 ### Django DB Admin and API Endpoints in the Browser
 - Run the server with `sudo python3 manage.py runserver 0:8000`